Environmental Responsibility

 Our Achievements

-In 2022, the TCS Toronto Waterfront Marathon was the first Canadian event to achieve Evergreen Certification with the Council for Responsible Sport.
+In 2022, the TCS Toronto Waterfront Marathon became the first Canadian event to achieve Evergreen Certification with the Council for Responsible Sport.

 Since 2007, the Council for Responsible Sport has been helping people measure and manage the social and environmental impacts of their events.
 Events certified by the Council for Responsible Sport are some of the world’s leading examples of responsible sport in action.